 The common of all these situations is that you are going to need an outdoor projector along with a screen, or by default, a white wall or something similar.

 Now, what projector should I choose?
 The most expensive?
-What should I notice when I go to the store or read a catalog?
+What should I notice when I go to the store or read a catalogue?
 Which one best suits my needs?

 What is a Projector?

 A Projector is a device aimed to generate an image from a video source or Blu-ray player and project it as authentically as imaginable against a screen or other flat surface.
-For example, you might use a projector to display presentation on a big screen so everybody in the room can see it.
-It can also display a video and animated images.
+For example, you might use a projector to display a presentation on a big screen so everybody in the room can see it.
+It can also show video and animated images.

 Unlike the TV, the projector can be used outdoors, in a garden or during an outdoor movie night.
-It is also transported very easily, the device is in principle lightweight and small.
-It should be noted that this type of device is used in a dark place if you want to optimize the quality of projection.
-Models with high-brightness lamps can be used in bright places, but colors and images will always be less clear.
+It is also transported very quickly, the device is in principle lightweight and small.
+It should be noted that this type of device is used in a dark place if you want to optimise the quality of projection.
+Models with high-brightness lamps can be used in bright spots, but colours and images will always be less bright.